Front end and Cab Restoration Continued

 better suspension system and not include a method of fitting the front anti sway bar?
 We have always suspected that

-some companies or enthusiasts are more interested in appearance than performance and this would tend to support that
+some companies or enthusiasts are more interested in appearance than

 view.
 A re-design was needed.
 The tubular arms were modified and additional parts were fitted so that the front